nrkno/core-components/packages/core-dialog/core-dialog.md

 import coreDialog from '@nrk/core-dialog'

-// Initialize a specific component or multiple components coreDialog(String|Element|Elements, { // Accepts a <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors" target="
-">selector string</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/API/NodeList" target="_blank">NodeList</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/API/Element" target="_blank">Element</a> or array of Elements
+// Initialize a specific component or multiple components coreDialog(String|Element|Elements, { // Accepts a selector string, NodeList, Element or array of Elements
   open: null,                         // Defaults to true if open is set, otherwise false.
 Use true|false to force open state
   label: ''                           // Defaults to aria-label if set or an empty string.
 Should be implemented in order for the dialog to have a label readable by screen readers
 })

 // Example: